frameless/strapi/README.md

 | 12e2f8ffa426 | 12e2f8ffa426           | "docker-entrypoint.s…" | 25 minutes ago | Up 5 minutes (healthy) | 0.0.0.0:5432->5432/tcp           | strapi_db          |

 So, you need to copy the Strapi container id, then run this command `docker exec -it strapi-container-id /bin/sh` to enter the docker image
-Navigate to the `strapi-dashboard` folder by using this command `cd apps/strapi-dashboard/`, and then check if there is an existing strapi-exported file by using this command `ls`
+Navigate to the `pdc-dashboard` folder by using this command `cd apps/pdc-dashboard/`, and then check if there is an existing strapi-exported file by using this command `ls`

 > Note the extension file should be `.tar.gz.enc`